trilinos/Trilinos/cmake/ctest/drivers/atdm/README.md

 The variable `ATDM_HOSTNAME` (set to exported variable `ATDM_CONFIG_KNOWN_HOSTNAME`) is used for the CDash site name.
 This makes it so that any node `white05`, `white12`, etc. just says `white` on CDash.
 This is important for the CDash 'next' and 'previous' relationships to work.
+(But for `CTEST_TEST_TYPE=Experimental` builds, the real `hostname` is used which is stored in the exported env variable `ATDM_CONFIG_REAL_HOSTNAME`.
+This ensures that queries with `cdash/queryTests.php` don't accidentally pick up tests from "Experimental" builds.)

 The variable `ATDM_SYSTEM_NAME` (set to the exported variable `ATDM_CONFIG_KNOWN_SYSTEM_NAME`) must be set to `<new_system_name>` which is